mollybeach/-transcribe-video-to-text-file-open-ai/README.md

 To run the Python script that transcribes videos into text files using OpenAI, follow these steps:

 1. Open a text editor: Open a text editor such as Visual Studio Code, Sublime Text, or Notepad++ on your computer.
-2. Install required libraries: Open a terminal or command prompt and install the required libraries by running the following command:
+2. Install required libraries: Open a terminal or command prompt and install the required libraries by running the following commands

 <pre><code>
+brew install ffmpeg
 pip3 install open ai
+pip3 install pydub
 </code></pre>